 Lately, I’ve been getting back into the Sims 4.
-It’s been about a year since I played with my virtual family, made up of an incredibly ginger me and two randoms.
+It’s been about a year since I played with my virtual family, made up of an incredibly red-headed me and two randoms.
 So, instead of picking up where I left off, I decided to start fresh.

 Which of course meant I needed a new house.